The city has gone through many changes over recent years, and it now has one of the fastest growing economies in the country.

 Working in Belfast

-Whether you want to work in PR, content, SEO, social media, PPC – or just as a generalist digital marketer, there are so many opportunities in Belfast; with a wide range of agencies working with some of the coolest clients in the country.
+Whether you want to work in PR, content, SEO, social media, PPC – or just as a generalist digital marketer, there are so many opportunities in Belfast.

 To succeed in digital marketing, it pays off to specialise.
 Try your hand at different disciplines within digital marketing such as SEO, PPC, social media, email marketing - you name it.
 Find out what you enjoy the most, and then specialise in that discipline.
 Generalists are a dime a dozen, whereas true specialists are rare.